BVUjac8/Quakes/README.md

 5. [FAQs](#faqs)
 ### General Info
 ***
 A predictive analysis of earthquakes near Mt.
-Fuji was determining the correlation between earthquakes and volcanic eruptions based off of factors of an earthquakes (depth, magnitude, and lattitude & longitude).
+Fuji was determining the correlation between earthquakes and volcanic eruptions based off of factors of an earthquake (depth, magnitude, and lattitude & longitude).
 ### Hoei eruption of 1707
 ![Hoei eruption of 1707](https://www.eri.u-tokyo.ac.jp/VRC/vrc/fuji1707.jpg)
 ### Technologies